BioinformaticsToolsmith/EnhancerMatcher/README.md

 4. If you want a colorblind friendly CAM model generated then locate the second cell and locate colorblind_friendly.

     Set this parameter to colorblind_friendly = True

+6. If you want a line plot CAM model generated then locate the second cell and locate lines_only.

+   Set this parameter to lines_only = True

+   If you want both a line plot and heatmap then set both lines_only = True and output_cam_pdf = True

-5. If you want to change the output directory locate and edit output_dir with your output directory.
+8. If you want to change the output directory locate and edit output_dir with your output directory.

-6. Once you edit the parameters, run the entire notebook and the outputs will be generated in the output directory.
+9. Once you edit the parameters, run the entire notebook and the outputs will be generated in the output directory.

 ## To Run our Tests:
 1. Look inside the Test_Input folder, inside are two fasta files: